Whauv/2d-game/README.md

 # Hello! 👋
-Yokoso,this is the space where you will get to see what we actualy hold.
+Hello,this is the space where you will get to see what we actualy hold.

 # Mates:-
 1)Pranav chopdekar